antaresproject/docs/docs/services/validation.md

 ## Dedicated Validation

-It is possible to introduce a dedicated method that verifies whether the sent data are correct.
+It is possible to introduce dedicated method which verifies correctness of the sent data.
-An example of class that applies the `custom_validation` validator on the `textarea` field:
+An example of class which applies the `custom_validation` validator on the `textarea` field:

 ```php
 <?php